Aiven-Open/klaw-docs/docs/HowTo/authentication/azure-ad.md

-Before using Azure AD to log in with Klaw, you need to make the following configurations in the `application.properties` file in Klaw-core module to enable Azure AD.
+Before using Azure AD to log in with Klaw, you need to make the following configurations in the `application.properties` file in Klaw Core module to enable Azure AD.

 1. Make sure Klaw is running in a secure mode.
 You will find the following configuration: `server.ssl.key-store.`